Unified-Daughterboard/Unified-Daughterboard.github.io/info-designer-pcb.md

 - Keep in mind that obstructions such as keyswitch legs may hinder the installation of the cable if the connector is placed in an inconvenient location.

+## Daughterboard modifications
+Since the source files are available, it is possible to edit the daughterboard design prior to production, such as adding custom artwork.
+However, please follow these requirements to keep the daughterboard uDB-spec:
+- Please do not modify the circuitry, components, or form factor in any form (i.e. keep edits cosmetic).
+- Please make sure the daughterboard is identifiable as a uDB daughterboard by having the text "Unified" onboard in a visible manner.
+- Please make sure the daughterboard's series and revision is written onboard in text form in a clear, unambiguous manner (i.e. S1, C4, etc).

+This helps keep your keyboard project maintainable and sustainable into the future by letting users clearly identify the daughterboard during replacement.